Josephus Tan: Notable cases

 Tan had taken on more than 500 cases and earned a reputation for taking on controversial cases, many a time pro bono.

+Josephus Tan represented 20-year-old Soh Wee Kian, who was then charged with murdering a 32-year-old clerk Hoe Hong Lin during the night of Mid-Autumn Festival in September 2010, as well as stabbing three other women in three separate cases.
+Tan and two other lawyers made representations for the murder charge to be reduced on the grounds of diminished responsibility, after a psychiatrist diagnosed Soh to be suffering from adjustment disorder with a depressed mood, and eventually, in August 2013, Soh pleaded guilty to a reduced charge of manslaughter and one count of voluntarily inflicting grievous hurt, and sentenced to life imprisonment.

-Josephus Tan represented 18-year-old youth and secret society member Ng Wei Lun, who was part of the 12-member gang attacking 19-year-old Darren Ng Wei Jie at Downtown East, resulting in the death of the student.
-Initially charged with murder, Ng was sentenced to 3 years and 3 months' imprisonment and 3 strokes of the cane for rioting, the lightest sentence received compared to his other 11 fellow gang members, who were sentenced to imprisonment between 4 and 12 years and caning between 3 to 12 strokes of the cane for rioting and culpable homicide.
+Tan represented 18-year-old youth and secret society member Ng Wei Lun, who was part of the 12-member gang attacking 19-year-old Darren Ng Wei Jie at Downtown East, resulting in the death of the student.
+Initially charged with murder, Ng was sentenced to 3 years and 3 months' imprisonment and 3 strokes of the cane for rioting, the lightest sentence received compared to his other 11 fellow gang members, who were sentenced to imprisonment between 4 and 12 years and caning between 3 and 12 strokes of the cane for rioting and culpable homicide.
 Tan also represented another of Ng Wei Lun's gang, Chong Rui Hong, who was given 4 years' imprisonment and 3 strokes of the cane for rioting as well.

 In 2015, Tan represented Ng Yao Wei, a former Singapore Polytechnic student who had killed his brother at their family home in Choa Chu Kang.
 Ng was initially charged with murder, which carries the death penalty, but was later sentenced to seven years' jail on a lesser charge of culpable homicide as he was assessed to be suffering from major depressive disorder.

 In 2016, Tan acted for Lee Wai Leong, the suspect in a case of animal abuse in Yishun.
 K. Shanmugam, the Law Minister, had called upon Tan to represent Lee for free.
 Lee, who had the mentality of a child, suffers from fits of epilepsy and seizures on an almost daily basis.
 He was accused of hurling a cat down from the 13th floor of a HDB block of flats.
 His parents have expressed disbelief and sought legal aid as they were unable to afford a lawyer.